-Wage Rate (include any limitations - i.e. TAs with guarantees only, Class 'B' only):

-Date of Posting:
+Wage Rate (include any limitations - i.e. TAs with guarantees only, Class 'B' only): Date of Posting:

-Course # Course Title # of TAs required Term # of Hours Projected Enrolment (if available) Supervisor Anticipated Duties (see below)
+Course # of TAs Term # of Projected Enrolment Anticipated Duties Course Title required Hours (if available) Supervisor (see below)

 Not all courses will be assigned teaching assistants as such decisions are subject to budgetary and enrolment considerations.
 Required courses with tutorial sections receive priority consideration.